How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 3. Full name of the defendant, his place of residence;

-4. The amount of the claim;
+4. Amount of claim;

 6. Information about the beginning of separation;